Akasuki-1/Test-bot/README.md

  - `DEL_CMDS`: Whether to delete commands from users which don't have rights to use that command
  - `STRICT_GBAN`: Enforce gbans across new groups as well as old groups.
 When a gbanned user talks, he will be banned.
  - `WORKERS`: Number of threads to use.
 8 is the recommended (and default) amount, but your experience may vary.
- __Note__ that going crazy with more threads wont necessarily speed up your bot, given the large amount of sql data accesses, and the way python asynchronous calls work.
- - `BAN_STICKER`: Which sticker to use when banning people.
- - `ALLOW_EXCL`: Whether to allow using exclamation marks ! for commands as well as /.

-### Python dependencies

-Install the necessary python dependencies by moving to the project directory and running:

-`pip3 install -r requirements.txt`.

-This will install all necessary python packages.

-### Database

-If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a database installed on your system.
-I use postgres, so I recommend using it for optimal compatibility.

-In the case of postgres, this is how you would set up a the database on a debian/ubuntu system.
-Other distributions may vary.

-- install postgresql:

-`sudo apt-get update && sudo apt-get install postgresql`

-- change to the postgres user:

-`sudo su - postgres`

-- create a new database user (change YOUR_USER appropriately):

-`createuser -P -s -e YOUR_USER`

-This will be followed by you needing to input your password.

-- create a new database table:

-`createdb -O YOUR_USER YOUR_DB_NAME`

-Change YOUR_USER and YOUR_DB_NAME appropriately.

-- finally:

-`psql YOUR_DB_NAME -h YOUR_HOST YOUR_USER`

-This will allow you to connect to your database via your terminal.
-By default, YOUR_HOST should be 0.0.0.0:5432.

-You should now be able to build your database URI.
-This will be:

-`sqldbtype://username:pw@hostname:port/db_name`

-Replace sqldbtype with whichever db youre using (eg postgres, mysql, sqllite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and db name.